vinc/moros/CONTRIBUTING.md

 - Please note that MOROS is a hobby project aimed at developing a simple operating system that can fit in one standard human brain, while also encouraging others to do the same.
-- You might instead prefer to collaborate on projects with a broader scope such as [Redox](https://www.redox-os.org/) or [Serenity](https://serenityos.org/).
+- You might instead prefer to collaborate on a project with a broader scope such as [Redox](https://www.redox-os.org/) or [Serenity](https://serenityos.org/).

 ## Do you have questions about the project?